joelhawksley/identity/components/slides.md

 ---

-^ Now while we could probably just rely on the existing controller tests for this, wouldn't it be nice if we could test this new, nested component by itself?
+^ Now while we could probably just rely on the existing controller tests for this

+^ Wouldn't it be nice if we could test this new, nested component by itself?

 ---